AudioLLMs/AudioBench/README.md

 * *Sep 2024*: Add [MuChoMusic](https://arxiv.org/abs/2408.01337) dataset for music evaluation (multiple choice questions).
 * *Aug 2024*: Support a couple of speech translation datasets.
 Update the evaluation script for several MCQ evaluation.
-* *Aug 2024*: Leadboard is live.
+* *Aug 2024*: Leaderboard is live.
 Check it out [here](https://huggingface.co/spaces/AudioLLMs/AudioBench-Leaderboard).
 * *July 2024*: We are working hard on the leaderboard and speech translation dataset.
 Stay tuned!
 * *July 2024*: Support all 26 datasets listed in AudioBench manuscript.